dbp/website/essays/2018-04-19-how-to-prove-a-compiler-fully-abstract.md

 equivalent by instantiating our hypothesis `∀Cs.
 Cs[s1] ≈ Cs[s2]` with `Cs'`.
 This tells us that `Cs'[s1] ≈ Cs'[s2]`, and by transitivity, `Ct[t1] ≈ Ct[t2]`.

-It can be helpful to see it is a diagram, where the top line is given by the hypothesis (once instantiated with the source context we come up with by way of backtranslation) and coming up with the back-translation and showing that `Ct` and `Cs'` are equivalent is the hard part of the proof.
+It can be helpful to see it in a diagram, where the top line is given by the hypothesis (once instantiated with the source context we come up with by way of backtranslation) and coming up with the back-translation and showing that `Ct` and `Cs'` are equivalent is the hard part of the proof.